ballerina-platform/ballerina-dev-website/lang-ref/part3.md

 Ballerina supports yet another structured data type, table.

 Ballerina's philosophy is to use tables as containers for building centralized data structures that are operated on by multiple functions.
 This concept augurs well with the various scripting languages, like Lisp, Python, or JavaScript, which are primarily used for integration purposes to glue two disparate systems together.
-This is opposite to the philosophy followed in languages like Java, where programmers create separate classes and objects for separating the concerns within the code and write separate containers for data structures.
+This is the opposite of the philosophy followed in languages like Java, where programmers create separate classes and objects to separate the concerns within the code and write different containers for data structures.
 Ballerina encourages the use of its built-in data structures rather than everybody designing their own custom data structures.

 Tables are a built-in data structure.
 They are just like the arrays and maps that you have seen so far.
 Therefore, they have some array-like and some map-like features.